aptlyundecided/PicoPonics/readme.md

 ### v0.1.0 (Self Contained Series Mk1)
+- [ ] create a menu struct that can be used to navigate a menu system
+- [ ] create a menu parser, so menu objects can be passed around.
+Menu selections can theoretically be made from anywhere in the system using something like this when it grows into the realm of distributed control.
 - [ ] stl files for 3D printing enclosures
 - [ ] wiring diagrams
 - [ ] configurable schedule for output pins